 Make sure the stands are high quality.
 Throw in food and drink stalls selling traditional Austrian fare.
 And give it all a seasonal touch.

-The Christmas and New Year markets run from late November to early January; the Easter market opens in the two or three weeks leading up to Easter Monday.
+The Christmas & New Year market runs from early November to early January; the Easter market usually opens across the two weeks leading up to Easter Monday.

 7. Go late for photos, too